-The Clinic first opened its doors at our Church in 2013 and is now located at 26 Hinckley Ridge Road, Blue Hill.
+The Clinic first opened its doors at our Church in 2013, and is now located at 26 Hinckley Ridge Road in Blue Hill.
 The Clinic is open from 3:00 – 6:00 pm every Monday, except major holidays.

 Peninsula Free Health Services is under the umbrella of the Waldo-Hancock County Association.
 Visit their Facebook page or call (207) 374-5585.

-In 2009, Blue Hill resident Hadley Friedman founded The Simmering Pot and it has been housed at the Church from the beginning.
+In 2009, Blue Hill resident Hadley Friedman founded The Simmering Pot, and it has been housed at the Church from the beginning.
 Simmering Pot is a non-profit entity under the umbrella of ROSC (Resources Organizing for Social Change).
-It provides weekly wholesome and nutritious meals free of charge to anyone, regardless of income, in the Blue Hill Peninsula community.
+It provides a weekly wholesome and nutritious meal, free of charge to anyone, regardless of income, in the Blue Hill Peninsula community.
 Ingredients are sourced as locally as possible, supporting local farmers.
 More than one hundred dinners are served each week.
-On the first Monday of every month, volunteers from Blue Hill Memorial Hospital generously prepare the dinner.
+On the first Monday of each month, volunteers from Blue Hill Memorial Hospital generously prepare the dinner.

 Meals are served in Jonathan Fisher Hall at the Church, Mondays from 2:30 to 6:00pm year round, except major holidays.
 All are welcome to eat in or take out.
-Never a charge, but a donation basket is available.
+There is never a charge, but a donation basket is available.
 Donations from individuals and businesses help sustain the program.
-If you would like to volunteer with preparing, serving or cleaning up, please contact Mary Hildebrand at (207) 664-9661 or Paula Mrozocki at (207) 664-8372.
+If you would like to volunteer with preparing, serving or cleaning up, please contact Mary Hildebrand at (207) 664-9661, or Paula Mrozocki at (207) 664-8372.

 Tree of Life Food Pantry

-The food pantry was founded in 1987 by the Church and the thrift shop was added in 1990.
-After being housed in a few locations and a change of name, the Tree of Life Food Pantry and Turnstyle have been at its current location on South Street since 1994.
+The food pantry was founded in 1987 by the Church, and the thrift shop was added in 1990.
+After being housed in a few locations, and a change of name, the Tree of Life Food Pantry and TurnStyle Thrift Shop have been at their current location on South Street since 1994.

 Food is given free of charge to citizens from the eight towns on the Blue Hill Peninsula: Blue Hill, Brooklin, Brooksville, Castine, Orland, Penobscot, Sedgwick and Surry.
 No one in need of food is turned away.
 Currently over 1,300 families are registered.
 About 220 families come in for food each week.

 Sale of good quality used clothing at the TurnStyle is the primary source of funding for the Food Pantry.
-Donations of used clothing arrive daily.
-These are sorted by volunteers; only quality and clean items are for sale—at low prices.
-Volunteers help shoppers select items for any age of men, women and children.
+Donations of used clothing arrive daily and are sorted by volunteers.
+Only clean, quality items are for sale, at low prices.
+Volunteers help shoppers select items for men, women and children.

 Food Pantry Hours